SalmaAlassal/mrNetwork/Password Recovery/README.md

 rommon 1 >
 ```

-- You'll immediately see the 'rommon' prompt, indicating we are in **rom monitor mode**.
+- You'll immediately see the **rommon prompt**, indicating we are in **rom monitor mode**.
 This is a mini-IOS that allows you to perform very specific tasks in order to recover your router.

-- Now, to skip our password-protected configuration, we instruct the router to by-pass the configuration located in NVRAM during bootup, and reset the router:
+- Now, to skip our password-protected configuration, we instruct the router to **by-pass** the configuration located in **NVRAM** during boot up, and reset the router:

 ```
 rommon 1 > confreg 0x2142